Factbox: Who will Trump pick to lead the Federal Reserve?

 * Some Republican leaders want the Fed to have less discretion over monetary policy, an idea Yellen resists

-Reporting by Howard Schneider, Jonathan Spicer, Ann Saphir; editing by Dan Burns
+Reporting by Howard Schneider, Jonathan Spicer and Ann Saphir; Editing by Dan Burns and James Dalgleish